MichiganDataScienceTeam/official-website/config/faq.md

 ### Will I be able to choose which project team I am on?

 Yes!
-After you join the club, you will be asked to rank your top 5 projects after talking with project leaders.
+After you join the club, you will be asked to rank the projects after talking with project leaders.
 Historically, 90+% of people are placed into one of their top two preferences.

 ### How much time commitment do you require?